 Place butter, oil, honey, maple syrup, brown cane sugar, cinnamon, and salt in a heavy saucepan.
 Bring to a boil over medium-high heat.
 Remove from heat.
 Whisk in vanilla extract.

-Carefully pour half of the hot syrup mixture over oat mixture in bowl.
-Stir to coat dry ingredients.
+Carefully pour half of the hot syrup mixture over the oat mixture in the bowl and stir to coat dry ingredients.
 Pour remaining syrup over oat mixture and stir again, until all dry ingredients are thoroughly coated.